 Pale ales have been around since the early 1700s and came about when brewers were looking for a different way to roast their grains.
 What they discovered was that coal burns hot and steady, and more predictably than wood does.
 The result was a far more pale beer which was also able to be brewed to a more consistent flavour.

-Here at RedH we have a vast selection of Pale ales for you to choose from.
-Our most popular being: Tiny Rebel - Cali Pale, along with Kona - Hanalei Island, Hepworth - Crazy Horse and Omnipollo - Leon to just name a few.
+Here at Redh we have a vast selection of Pale ales for you to choose from.
+Our most popular being: Tiny Rebel - Cali Pale, along with Hepworth - Iron Horse and Dorking - Pilcrow Pale to just name a few.

 Amber ales have a lot of variation when it comes to their colour.
 These can range from a slightly darker version of a pale ale all the way through to a much deeper copper colour.
 Copper ales follow the same beer brewing process as a pale ale, but with the amber malts instead of pale ones.
 They tend to have stronger caramel notes from the amber malts, punctured lightly by citrusy hop notes.

 In terms of colour, India Pale Ale (IPA) falls somewhere between the pale ale and an amber ale.
 It's brewed very similarly to the pale ale, but the level of hops is increased dramatically, giving it a more bitter and citrusy taste.